goblinfactory/go-playground-greeting/pkg/concurrencypatterns/blockingcollectionvschannels.md

 Don't do this; i.e. don't use channels and functions to create collections.
 It's the wrong use of concurrecy; This contrived example is shown here so that we can have some insights to compare channels to C# BlockingCollection and Threads.

+Typically this might be an expensive operation, calculateExpensiveFoo.
+I've not used long names in the example below, because the code doesnt fit in side by side when i do!
+Please use your imagination. 😇

 <table style="padding:0px">
 <tr>
 <th>Go</th>